Yiwei

-Aisin Gioro Yiwei (隱志郡王 奕緯; 16 May 1808 – 23 May 1831) was Qing dynasty imperial prince as Daoguang Emperor's first son.
-As the eldest emperor's son, he was an heir presumptive until his death.
-Though he was not granted a title of a crown prince, he was made the first Prince Yinzhi of the Second Rank.
-As the peerage was not granted iron-cap status, each subsequent successor would hold diminished ranks no lower than feng'en fuguo gong.
+Yiwei (奕緯; 16 May 1808 – 23 May 1831) was Qing dynasty imperial prince as Daoguang Emperor's first son.

 Life

-Yiwei was born to a maid in the residence of Minning, lady Hoifa Nara.
+Yiwei was born to a maid in the residence of Minning, Lady Hoifa-Nara.
 His mother was later promoted to a position of secondary consort.
 In 1822, his mother was granted a title of Concubine He.
-Before lady Hoifa Nara was granted honorifical name, she had been addressed as "Her Highness Second Concubine", because she had been receiving a treatment befitting imperial concubine as a secondary consort.
+Before Lady Hoifa-Nara was granted an honorifical title, she had been addressed as "Second Concubine".

-In 1816, Yiwei was granted a title of the prince of the third rank by the Jiaqing Emperor.
-Since 1821, Yiwei has been an heir presumptive to the imperial throne as the emperor's eldest son despite he was not appointed as Crown Prince.
-Another reason why Yiwei was taken into consideration as a potential successor, was beautiful appearance.
-Yiwei was neither exceptionally well-versed in literature and martial arts nor showed diligence in the studies.
+In 1816, Yiwei was granted a title of "Prince of the Third Rank" by the Jiaqing Emperor.
+It is said that he had a beautiful appearance, but was neither exceptionally well-versed in literature and martial arts nor showed diligence in the studies.
 One day, after he was reprimanded by a teacher, he told that if he had been an emperor, he would have killed the teacher.
 This deeply enraged the Daoguang Emperor, who spanked the prince and ordered him to return to his study to reflect on himself.
-As Yiwei was injured, eunuchs took him away and closed in the Third South Study.

 In 1825, Yiwei organised Grand Sacrificial Ceremonies together with his paternal uncle Miankai.
-In 1830, Yiwei was once again sent to conduct sacrifices together with his fifth paternal uncle, Mianyu.
+In 1830, Yiwei was once again sent to conduct sacrifices together with his fifth paternal uncle Mianyu.